 Our user said: ‘The facility provided an excellent space.
 The servers were attentive and efficient.
 Food was excellent.’

 Shaw and Adams Morgan are top choices for casual and lively atmospheres, with options like Right Proper Brewing Company and Johnny Pistolas for craft beer and tacos.
-Georgetown is great for upscale cocktails at venues like El Centro, while the Navy Yard provides waterfront views and trendy spots like Tom’s Watch Bar.
+The Navy Yard provides waterfront views and trendy spots like Tom’s Watch Bar.
 Northwest DC also has plenty of stylish lounges and wine bars perfect for winding down after work.

 Many bars and restaurants in DC offer private rooms or reserved areas for groups.
 Venues like Right Proper Brewing Company and The Pub and The People provide semi-private and private spaces, with standing capacities from 35 to over 200.
 Some places, like Vera Cocina and Bar, can accommodate larger gatherings with private dining areas.